 Here is the directory structure that this compose file needs.

 /home └── user ├── data │ ├── movies │ ├── music │ └── television └── data2 ├── config ├── data ├── jackett ├── lidarr ├── radarr └── sonarr └── prowlarr /var └── docker └── plex ├── config └── transcode

 You’ll need to update the docker-compose file with your username.
 My username is user, so that is what you see in the structure above.

 You can make these directories and set permissions with the following commands on Linux.

 In the docker-compose file, you’ll need to enter your PIA username and password.
-The Plex service is set up for Plex Pass usage, so you’ll need to enter your claim.
+The Plex service is set up for Plex Pass usage, so you’ll need to enter your plex claim.
 Once everything is rolling, you’ll need to update path mappings in Sonarr, Radarr, and Lidarr.
-You do this in settings > download clients.
+You do this in settings > download clients in each application.

 You also need to setup the downloaders in Sonarr, Radarr, and Lidarr.
 You can do this through settings > download clients and then click the big plus button to add a client.
 If you’re not using SSL for your qBittorrent instance, you won’t need to check that box.
 The same goes for the password protection.
 If you’re looking to use SSL, you can check out this post of mine.

 Now you need to set up Jackett with your indexers.
 This will be different for everybody, so follow the instructions that are widely available.